JuliaAttic/QuDirac.jl/docs/func_op_def.md

   1.4142135623730951 | 1 ⟩
 ```

-Being able to apply normal Julia functions to Kets is nice, but the syntax for
+Being able to apply normal Julia functions to Kets is nice, but the syntax for defining
-doing so can be annoying to use.

-Enter QuDirac's `@def_op` macro, which allows one to define an operator-function using
+the operator-like functions isn't as pretty as it could be.
+Enter QuDirac's `@def_op` macro, which
-more natural syntax:
+allows one to define an operator-function using more natural syntax:

 ```julia
 # define the lowering function as "a"